matm-git/Reactivate-MO2-modlist/README.md

 Installation instructions
 1) Download the zip file from here (Releases)
-2) Open MO2 and install the zip as a mod and name it '[NoDelete] 0 Autoupdate MO2 Config'
+2) Open MO2 and install the zip as a mod and name it '[NoDelete] 0 Wabbajack Customizer'
 4) Edit config.json to define which mods should be automatically enabled and disabled and give dependencies.
    The script activates all plugins that are part of a mod.
 If you do not want to activate some optional plugins, just set them to hidden in MO2.